-Before we being discussing the use of bones, there are a few points I need to touch on.
-Bone Magick is a sacred Magick and the ingredients you acquire and use must also be treated in a respectful and sacred manner.
+Before we look at the use of bones, there are a few points I need to touch on.
+Bone Magick is a sacred Magick, and the ingredients you acquire and use must also be treated in a respectful and sacred manner.
 With that said, there are some dos and don’ts in this practice.
-So are cultural and some for spiritual, and all are important.
-While Animals hold their own Magickal essences, it is not acceptable to go out into the wild, (or to any other location for that matter) and kill an animal without the proper licenses, permissions, and so on.
-It is also not acceptable to kill an animal solely for the purpose of a single body part like a bone or the fur.
+So are cultural, and some for spiritual, and all are important.
+While Animals hold their Magickal essences, it is not acceptable to go out into the wild, (or to any other location for that matter) and kill an animal without the proper licenses, permissions, and so on.
+It is also not acceptable to kill an animal solely for a single body part like a bone or the fur.
 In most states, hunters are required to obtain proper hunting licenses and are permitted to only hunt in designated areas at designated times.
 Please follow the rules and laws of where you live.

 It is the versatility of bone that has made bone like ivory a popular commodity in many cultures.
 While I do not advocate the use of ivory, the use of ivory displays the value of bone in different ways.
-I personally believe that the Elephant has more use for its tusks than we do and should not be sacrificed in this way.
+I believe that the Elephant has more use for its tusks than we do and should not be sacrificed in this way.
 As I stated before, all animals are sacred and should never be defiled or wasted.
-To kill an animal solely for the purpose of harvesting their tusks, antlers or any other body part is an act of dishonor and blasphemy.
+To kill an animal solely to harvest their tusks, antlers or any other body part is an act of dishonor and disrespect.

-Also I know, the idea of discussing the “processing” of animal parts seems like a gross practice to many people.
+Also, I know, the idea of discussing the “processing” of animal parts seems like a gross practice to many people.
 However, if you are to practice any non-Vegan/Vegetarian style of Witchcraft you will need to get over it.
 Especially if you are an omnivore.
 The idea that an animal has to be processed is a reality.
-None of this make the practice of Witchcraft evil or demonic.
+None of this makes the practice of Witchcraft evil or demonic.
 It is a simple fact of life.
-In order for life to continue a life must be sacrificed.
+For life to continue a life must be sacrificed.
 Nature is very clear about her cycles.
 She is also very clear about nothing ever going to waste.
-When we follow Nature’s laws we clearly understand and realize her ebb and flow, and deliberateness in continuing the cycle of life, death, and rebirth.
+When we follow Nature’s laws, we clearly understand and realize her ebb and flow, and deliberateness in continuing the cycle of life, death, and rebirth.

 Okay with that said let’s move on to why you came!

-To some traditions such as these are superficial and are only done for entertainment.
-However, to the Kitchen Witch this is Magick!
+In some traditions such as these are superficial and are only done for entertainment.
+However, to the Kitchen Witch, this is Magick!